 “Our results demonstrated that these normal young adults succeeded in improving their WM performance with EEG NF, and the pre- and post-test evaluations also indicated that WM performance increase in experimental group was significantly greater than control groups.
 In summary, our findings provided preliminarily evidence that WM performance can be improved through learned regulation of the EEG power ratio using EEG NF.”

 MyBrainDr helps people reach their peak performance levels through neurofeedback therapy in Cary, North Carolina.
-Click the button below to schedule your free consultation today!
+Click the button below to schedule your free evaluation today!

 To learn more about how neurofeedback works click HERE.